topmonks/defi-puzzle/README.md

 What we miss:
-* Brokerless advanced financial products, e.g. fixed-term futures with user-defined parameters
+* Brokerless advanced financial products, e.g. fixed-term futures with user-defined parameters.
+Futures are one of the most popular instruments among traders and are one of the reasons why centralised, custodial exchanges like BitMEX are so popular.
+If we could create futures as a DeFi product, the systemic risk of custodian exchanges could be lowered.

 ## The Idea
 Advanced products like futures can be constructed by bundling long and short tokens of various nominal amounts and asset types.